hl2guide/combined-adblock-lists/README.md

 A combined filter list of the very best cosmetic rules for use in Adblockers like **uBlock Origin** and **AdGuard**'s browser extension or app for Windows 11.

-- Python code runs on GitHub directly using GitHub Actions
-- Updates every 4 hours, every day
 - Includes specific filters lists from _Brave_, _uBlock_, _AdGuard_, _EasyList_, _EasyPrivacy_ and _YouTube Cleanup_
     - (can be viewed in the `create_list.py` file.)
+- _Does not work in AdGuard Home or similar domain-based software_
 - All domain blocking rules are excluded from the list
-- Duplicate lines are ignored and the list is sorted
+- Comments and duplicate lines are ignored and the list is sorted
 - The list is approximately 10MB in size
-- Does not work in AdGuard Home or similar domain-based software
+- Python code runs on GitHub directly using GitHub Actions
+- Updates every 4 hours, every day

 ## Direct raw text link